 - One option is the Credit One Bank® Platinum Visa® for Rebuilding Credit, which offers an unsecured line of credit with reporting to all three major credit bureaus.

-- For those looking for a lower APR have a bad credit, the Applied Bank® Secured Visa® Gold Preferred® Credit Card may be a good fit.
+- For those looking for a lower APR who have bad credit, the Applied Bank® Secured Visa® Gold Preferred® Credit Card may be a good fit.

 - And for those watching their spending, both the Capital One Platinum Secured Credit Card and The First Progress Platinum Elite Mastercard® Secured Credit Card offer no or low annual fees.